jeroenouw/AngularMaterialFirebase/docs/DEVELOPER.md

 ## Quick start
-First clone this repo: `git clone https://github.com/jeroenouw/Angular4MaterialDesign.git`.
+First clone this repo: `git clone https://github.com/jeroenouw/AngularMaterialFirebase.git`.
 Change directory to this project
 Run `npm install` to install all the dependencies.
-Run `npm start` or `ng serve` to run this project.
+Run `npm start` to run this project.
+This will run with the AoT Compiler.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development